rubocop/rubocop/manual/cops_rails.md

 risk as the loaded page will have control over the previous page and could change its location for phishing purposes.

+The option `rel: 'noreferrer'` also blocks this behavior and removes the http-referrer header.

 ### Examples

 ```ruby